pojosontheweb/woko/doco/markdown/woko.md

 The contract of Object Store is defined by the interface `woko.persistence.ObjectStore`.

-#### Transactions & OSIV ####
-Woko's persistence layer also includes abstraction for Transactions.
+>Woko's persistence layer also includes abstraction for Transactions.
 If your store implements `woko.persistence.TransactionalStore`, then transactions will be automatically handled following the Open Session In View (OSIV) pattern (see `woko.actions.WokoTxInterceptor`).

 ### User Manager ###

 The UserManager handles users/roles for the application.
 It is a very simple view of the underlying user management system that only provides two methods :

 * get the roles for a username : allows Woko to lookup facets for the user's roles